Pension vs 401k: What's the Difference & Which is Better?

 When you plan on retiring with a pension, your employer agrees to take on all income risks once you're done working, which means your account will be unaffected by any fluctuations that occur within the market.

 Once you choose a pension plan, you must be okay with foregoing the ability to make any investment decisions.
 Contributions will be made to your investment portfolio by your employer and they will be managed separately by an experienced investment professional.
-Plus, it’s important to note that you will continue to earn the same amount regardless of how your pension’s investments fare.
+Plus, you'll continue to earn the same amount regardless of how your pension's investments fare.

 Depending on the type of pension plan you have, you may also have the opportunity to allocate a portion of your benefits to a spouse or beneficiary after you die.